“You can’t stop the waves, but you can learn to surf.” -John Kabat-Zinn

-1. “We don’t do email.”
+1. “We don’t do email…”

 2. We’re on a ship.

-We’re all at sea on a ship in the South Pacific at TJs.
-Our jobs are crystal clear.
-One Captain (aloha shirt), a couple Mates (different aloha shirt), and Crew Members (hibiscus T-shirts) communicate by ringing bells that allow us to be “armed to the teeth” to react to our customer needs on a moments notice.
+We’re all at sea on a ship in the South Pacific at TJ’s.
+Our jobs are crystal clear to keep our boat on course.
+One Captain (button aloha shirt), a couple of Mates (different aloha shirts), and the rest of the Crew Members (“Crew Member” T-shirts) communicate by ringing bells that allow us to be “armed to the teeth” to react to our customers’ needs on a moment’s notice.